Suuuiiiiii/ReportRabbit/README.md

 - **This is a work in progress!** Expect bugs.
 - **Run in a virtual environment** (`venv`) to avoid dependency conflicts.
 - **Windscribe must be running manually** (No API integration yet).
+- **If you manage to find an error or have improvements in the code please report it to report0rabbit@gmail.com** thank you.
 ---